proto-aiken-13/tp/docs/team/proto-aiken-13.md

 - Helped to make the video demos for both v1.2 and v1.3

 ### Contributions to the Developer Guide (DG) and UML Diagrams
-- Added extensions for use cases of all attendance-marking commands.
+- Added extensions for use cases for attendance-marking commands.
 	- Specifically, added extensions for invalid statuses.
-- Added activity PUML diagrams for marking attendance.
+- Added activity PUML diagrams for marking attendance and inputting participation.

 ### Review and Mentoring Contributions